michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0112.md

 - n: the trait of extreme cruelty
 - n: a brutal barbarous savage act
 ### Family
+- brutality: brutalities+
-brutality: brutalities+;brutal: brutaler, brutalest, brutalise, brutality, brutalize, brutally;brutalise: brutalisation, brutalised, brutalises, brutalising;brutalization: brutalizations;brutalize: brutalization, brutalized, brutalizes, brutalizing
+- brutal: brutaler, brutalest, brutalise, brutality, brutalize, brutally
+- brutalise: brutalisation, brutalised, brutalises, brutalising
+- brutalization: brutalizations
+- brutalize: brutalization, brutalized, brutalizes, brutalizing
 ### Examples
 - His detractors accuse him of excessive charm, but it may be more accurate to say that he edits brutality from his world view.
 - A school that used practice robots was at the cutting edge of conscientious football, but Harriott wasn’t about to deny the brutality.